-Triathlon legend Javier Gómez Noya has credentials that speak for themselves: Five-time ITU World Champion, two-time Ironman 70.3 World Champion, Xterra World Champion, four-time ITU European Champion, Olympic medalist.
+Triathlon legend Javier Gómez Noya has credentials that speak for themselves: Five-time ITU World Champion, two-time Ironman 70.3 World Champion, Xterra World Champion, five-time ITU European Champion, Olympic medalist.
 Always on the lookout for the next challenge, Javi now heads into the unknown over full Ironman distance.

 On athlete Javi Gomez lives for a challenge.
 With a standout record in Olympic-distance triathlon (0.9 miles (1.5 km) swimming, 24.8 miles (40 km) cycling and 6.2 miles (10 km) running), he could have continued dominating the field.
 But that’s not Javi’s way.
 First he headed off road in Xterra triathlon and became the best in the world.
 Next, he stepped up to Ironman 70.3 distance.
 That’s a 1.2-mile (1.9 km) swim, a 56-mile (90 km) bike ride, and a 13.1-mile (21.1 km) run.
 Same result: world champion.
 Twice.

 Now, he heads into uncharted territory yet again to take on the full iron distance – 2.4 miles (3.8 km) swimming, 112 miles (180 km) on the bike, and a 26.2 mile (42.2 km) marathon run.
 Here, Javi tells us why, when it seems he’s conquered every limit, he always finds one more.

 Get exclusive insight into Javi’s Kona preparations in our interview series:

 – Go behind the scenes with Javi’s fiancee, pro triathlete Anneke Jenkins.

 – Hear how Javi keeps finding new limits from his coach Carlos Prieto.

 – Discover the unknown in sport and business with On co-founder Olivier Bernhard.